Geometric functionals of fractal percolation

 \section{Approximation of $F$ by the sequence $(F_{n})_n$.}

-Our first aim in this section is to prove Theorem~\ref{thm:Vk-limit-general}.
-For the moment let $M\in\N_{\geq 2}$ and $p\in(0,1]$ be arbitrary.
-We will only later need to restrict the range of $p$ as assumed in Theorem~\ref{thm:Vk-limit-general}.
-Let $D$ be as defined in \eqref{eq:dimF}. ($D$ is the Minkowski dimension of $F$ in case $M^dp\geq 1$ and negative otherwise.)
+Our first aim in this section is to prove Theorem~\ref{thm:Vk-limit-general}. {Let $M\in\N_{\geq 2}$ and $p\in(0,1]$ be arbitrary and let $D$ be as defined in \eqref{eq:dimF}.} ($D$ is the Minkowski dimension of $F$ in case $M^dp\geq 1$ and negative otherwise.)
 Set

 where $F_{0}:=J=[0,1]^d$.
 Since the latter is a deterministic set, we have $\overline{v}_k(0)= V_k(F_{0})=q_{d,k}$.
 We are going to show that the limit $\osV_k(F)=\lim_{n\to\infty} \overline{v}_k(n)$ exists for any $k$ and, moreover, that it coincides with the expression stated in \eqref{eq:Vk-limit-general}.
 The first step is to derive a kind of renewal equation for the $\overline{v}_k$.
 (The approach is similar to the methods in \cite{W08,Zaehle11} which are based based on renewal theory.
 However, here we do not need the Renewal theorem as it is possible to argue directly.)